 Basements are vulnerable to high levels of radon for several reasons:

-Public Health England advises that even if a property is in a lower probability risk area (white on the map), radon testing should be considered if there is a basement.
+The UK Health Security Agency (formerly PHE) advises that even if a property is in a lower probability risk area (white on the map), radon testing should be considered if there is a basement.
 The Health & Safety Executive requires all workplaces with basements to be tested for radon.

 Depending on the size of the property, there should be one radon detector placed on the ground floor of the property and one on the first floor.
 If the property has a basement, one should certainly be placed in there too.